mateibarbu19/digital-computers-1/resources/non-blocking/README.md

 But if you look in the anterior waveform, you see that `is_one_nb` and `is_one_b` differ, the former "lagging" with one clock period.
-That is because right hand statements, *or expressions in if statements*, are evaluated before updates of left hand statements in non-blocking assignments.
+That is because right hand statements, *or expressions in if statements*, are evaluated before updates of left hand statements in nonblocking assignments.

 This is why a code that was previously written using only `=`, which is a bad practice, cannot be easily corrected to respect Cumming guidelines.